krother/training_and_teaching_methods/planning/lesson_structure.md

 # The Structure of a Lesson

 How does a **lesson** differ from a **presentation**?
-While your students passively consume content in a presentation, a lesson has interactive components.
+While your students passively consume content in a presentation, many lessons have interactive components.
 But where should you put the interactive parts and how much of them?
 In this chapter, I would like to suggest a model for building well-balanced lessons from 45 minutes to full days.
 Such a well-balanced lesson consists of four phases: **warm-up, introduce content, apply content,** and **wrap-up**.